Who Owns What?

-The BBCOther than its unusual origins in the General Eclectic, the BBC is relatively transparent.
+The BBC has it's origins in another company called General Electric (although not the same General Electric as above).
+Other than that, the BBC is relatively transparent.
 Most items they produce contain the BBC brand.
 BBC Films used to be a separate company, but a recent restructure has put it under the control of BBC Vision (the departement that makes TV, as opposed to BBC Audio and Music, the department that makes radio (entitled thus because somebody high up obviously doesn't realize that music is audio).
 BBC Worldwide is the commercial arm of the BBC but again remains branded with the BBC logo.
 It controls BBC Books and BBC Magazines.
 Both of which do what they say on the tin.

 The only oddities are UKTV (which the BBC co-runs with Virgin).
 They also part own the home of "witty banter", stupid names and irritating slogans: Dave.
 Finally, there was the unusual, and ultimately doomed, partnership with Woolworths: 2 entertain Ltd, which released videos and DVDs.
 The BBC is a major player in Freesat and the will-it-won't-it Project Canvas (which isn't the "will-it-won't-it" but ultimately "it-won't" Project Kangaroo).
 The BBC also, of course, publishes the Radio Times, which slightly hides the fact it is a BBC magazine; it's the only one not to have the logo emblazoned all over it.